nloadholtes/synappio-client/Cookbooks/Onboard-user.md

 ====================

-#### Uploading a List
+#### Uploading an Email List

 As an ESP, it may be useful to know the quality of a potential user's list(s) before accepting them as a customer.
 This set of instructions will provide a means of doing so.

+To vet whether a new user is a good sender or not, send their email lists through DataValidation’s API at onboarding.
+Retrieve an overview of a user’s list quality to recommend list remediation, or get the full validation results to clean on behalf of the user.

-Before upload a list, a few questions must first be answered about the list being uploaded:
+Before you upload a list to the API, a few questions must be answered about the list being uploaded:

 1. Does the csv have include a header on the first row?
 If yes, the query parameter 'header' should be set to 'true', otherwise 'false'.

 2. What column is the email address in?
 If the email address is in the first column, the query parameter 'email' should be set to '0'.
-If the email address is in the second column, it should be set to '1' etc.
+If the email address is in the second column, it should be set to '1', etc.

 3. Is there data in each row (other than the email address) that you would like to store?
-You might want to store additional data such as first name, last name, unqiue ID etc. If so, the query parameter 'metadata' should be set to 'true', otherwise 'false'.
+You might want to store additional data such as first name, last name, unique ID etc. If so, the query parameter 'metadata' should be set to 'true', otherwise 'false'.

-After adding a list, individual member grades will be available via this endpoint: /list/{list_slug}/member/{member_slug}/
+4. Do you have a unique identifier for each email address? 'member_slug' is a unique ID specific to members in a list.
+If you prefer to specify 'member_slug', set the 'slug_col' query parameter to the column containing your provided identifier in your csv (column 1 = 0).
+If this parameter is not provided, member slugs will be generated automatically.

+Note: Validation results can be retrieved on the member level or the list level.
+If you intend on accessing individual member grades and not ALL member grades, be sure to include member slugs in your csv.
+Otherwise, you will have to make a call to '/list/{list_slug}/member/' to retrieve the member_slugs we provide and you will be charged a remediation token for each member in the list.

 'member_slug' is a unique ID specific to members in a list.
 If you prefer to specify 'member_slug', set the 'slug_col' query parameter to the column containing your provided identifier in your csv(column 1 = 0).
 If this parameter is not provided, member slugs will be generated automatically.

-Note: If you intend on accessing individual member grades and not ALL member grades, be sure to include member slugs in your csv.
-Otherwise, you will have to make a call to '/list/{list_slug}/member/' to retrieve the member_slugs we provide and you will be charged a remediation token for each member in the list.
+#### Create a List

+Lists can be created in the API via a .CSV file or via URL. *We recommend that for larger lists, or larger databases, you upload through URL.

+For lists imported via .csv file, you'll create the list and import to it in the same command line and you must include all mapping data in the command line.
+Please note that if you use curl to upload a .csv, you must make sure that the data you're uploading contains newline (\n) characters.
+Otherwise, the API will interpret your upload as a single (very long!) row.

+To create a list using a .csv file, use the endpoint: POST /list

-Sample command:
+Sample Command:

     $ curl -X POST
     -H "Content-Type: text/csv"